benjamin-rood/protogo-slice-values/INSTALL.md

 ## Prerequisites

-Before installing protoc-gen-go-value-slices, make sure you have:
+Before installing protoc-gen-go-values, make sure you have:

 1. **Go 1.19 or later**
    ```bash